Users, Groups, Roles and Privileges

 In Redshift (and Postgres), users are a cluster level concept, not a database level concept; you do not get a new set of users per database.
 There is and only is one set of users, no matter how many databases you have.

-When you come to delete a user, Redshift (like Postgres) will not allow the user to be deleted unless that user is utterly bare of everything - owns no object, holds no privileges, etc. For the user to be deleted there can be no traces of that user in the database at all and the drop user command performs absolutely none of this work - it’s all down to you.
-Ridding the database completely of a user, prior to dropping the user, is how Redshift/Postgres ensures there’s no confusion whereby something, somewhere, still references the deleted user’s user ID.
+For the user to be deleted there can be no traces of that user in the database at all and the drop user command is not able to perform any of this work - it’s all down to you.
+This necessity to rid the database completely of a user, prior to dropping the user, is how Redshift/Postgres ensures there’s no confusion whereby something, somewhere, still references the deleted user’s user ID.

-The root user is God, and can do anything - you might be thinking the super users can do anything, but this is in fact not the case; superusers are minor deities only.
-All of the built-in system objects, so the system tables, all the functions Redshift comes with, and also a lot of the background queries Redshift constantly runs, all are owned and issued by rdsdb, and so you cannot touch them.
+All of the built-in system objects, so the system tables, all the functions Redshift comes with, and also a lot of the background queries Redshift constantly runs, all are owned and issued by rdsdb, the root user, and so you cannot touch them, even if you are a super user.

 Groups